Adriqun/C-CPP-SDL2/Investing CPP, SDL2/README.md

 WARNING!
-WORK IN PROGRESS! - I need to add currency, you can work with this app without diffrent currency ~ Adrian
+WORK IN PROGRESS! - I need to add currency, you can work with this app without diffrent currency ~ Adrian :tired_face:

 ##Introduction.